A Global Bayesian Analysis of Neutrino Mass Data: Posterior probability for lab-based experiments

 When considering laboratory-based experiments, there is a long history of attempts to measure the neutrino mass in single beta decay experiments.
 These types of experiments are looking for deviations in the kinematic endpoint of the resulting electron spectrum, and what they constrain (at least with realistic resolution) is the so-called \emph{effective electron neutrino mass} $m_\beta$, defined by\footnote{Note that, in fact, there is no mass that could be associated with an electron neutrino, as this is a not a mass eigenstate.
 Thus, the $m_\beta$ defined in Eq.~\eqref{eq:mbeta2} is really nothing more than an effective quantity, however, an observable one.}

-Constraints on $m_\beta$ have mainly been derived from tritium decay, by both MAINZ~\cite{Kraus:2004zw} and Troitsk~\cite{Lobashev:1999tp}, however also future proposals focus on tritium\footnote{Alternative isotopes, such as rhenium as used by MARE~\cite{Ferri:2015dla}, do not seem to be competitive.} (such as Project~8~\cite{Monreal:2009za}, which aims at detecting cyclotron radiation from relativistic tritium ions).
-The most prominent on-going effort is provided by KATRIN~\cite{Osipowicz:2001sq}, which has recently started data taking and whose sensitivity on $m_\beta$ could possibly be of $\mathcal{O}(1~{\rm eV})$, with quoted values being dependent on the statistics used (e.g., Ref.~\cite{Host:2007wh} predicts a sensitivity of 0.20~eV based on frequentist methods and a sensitivity of 0.17~eV when using Bayesian statistics with a flat prior $m_\beta^2$).
+Constraints on $m_\beta$ have mainly been derived from tritium decay, by both MAINZ~\cite{Kraus_2005} and Troitsk~\cite{LOBASHEV1999227}, however also future proposals focus on tritium\footnote{Alternative isotopes, such as rhenium as used by MARE~\cite{FERRI2015227}, do not seem to be competitive.} (such as Project~8~\cite{PhysRevD.80.051301}, which aims at detecting cyclotron radiation from relativistic tritium ions).
+The most prominent on-going effort is provided by KATRIN~\cite{KATRIN:2001ttj}, which is data taking and whose sensitivity on $m_\beta$ is of $\mathcal{O}(1~{\rm eV})$, with quoted values being dependent on the statistics used (e.g., Ref.~\cite{PhysRevD.76.113005} predicts a sensitivity of 0.20~eV based on frequentist methods and a sensitivity of 0.17~eV when using Bayesian statistics with a flat prior $m_\beta^2$).

 The heat maps for our posterior probability densities for all combinations used of orderings and cosmological limits are displayed in Fig.~\ref{fig:KATRIN}.
 The underlying data are equivalent to those shown in the main text.
 As can be seen, the generic tendencies are basically the same as for the $\Sigma$--$|m_{ee}|$ plot.
-However, even if the ultimate sensitivity limit of KATRIN is reached, it will not add a significant constraint on the parameter space for the scenarios investigated -- and thus the current bounds do not provide any significant constraints.
+However, even if the ultimate sensitivity limit of KATRIN is reached, it will not add a significant constraint on the parameter space for the scenarios investigated.
 This is our justification for neglecting data from single beta decay experiments.